litentry/heima/tee-worker/omni-executor/aa-contracts/ERC20PaymasterV1-README.md

 - `UserOpSponsored`: Emitted when an operation is sponsored
 - `AuthorizedBundlerUpdated`: Emitted when bundler authorization changes
 - `BeneficiaryUpdated`: Emitted when beneficiary address changes
-- `TokensWithdrawn`: Emitted when tokens are withdrawn by owner
+- `TokensWithdrawn`: Emitted when tokens are withdrawn by owner\n- `NativeTokenPaymentFailed`: Emitted when native token payment collection fails

 ## Error Handling